Type A algebraic coherence conjecture of Pappas and Rapoport: Demazure modules

 \begin{thm}[Type $A$ coherence conjecture] There exists $\fI$ equivariant embedding

-The image of the embedding is equal to a sum of Demazure submodules labeled by the elements of the group $S_n$. \end{thm} \begin{proof} We use the type $A$ case of the Zhu theorem (which proves the Pappas-Rapoport coherence conjecture) and show that the special case of our construction (as above, $D_b = D_{k_b,\la}$) is the algebraic side of the geometric degeneration.
+The image of the embedding is equal to the sum of Demazure submodules $D_{z^{\sigma\la}}(\Lambda_\bk)$. \end{thm} \begin{proof} We use the type $A$ case of the Zhu theorem (which proves the Pappas--Rapoport coherence conjecture) and show that the special case of our construction (as above, $D_b = D_{k_b,\la}$) is the algebraic side of the geometric degeneration.

 Recall the embedding $D_{k_b,\la}\subset L(k_b\Lambda_j)$ of the affine Demazure module into the irreducible integrable $\widehat{\msl}_n$ module of highest weight $k_b\Lambda_j$ (for some $j\in \Delta_0$).
 Let $\aGr_j$ be the $j$-th affine Grassmannian.
 In particular, there is an embedding $\aGr_j\subset\bP(L(\Lambda_j))$ and the space of sections of $\eO(1)$ on $\aGr_j$ is isomorphic to the dual of $L(\Lambda_j)$.